yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Thieves        |             |
 | **20**  | Thugs          |             |

- ### Theme
+## Put it all Together

 You should now have a sufficient idea about the people of this realm, including their character, ambitions, resources, and Faction details, and are finally ready to form these results into a coherent theme.

 For example, if I rolled up a realm covered in plains and surrounded by rivers, I might assume that the locals here were tradespeople, selling their wares to the neighbors downriver.
 If their land was prone to dust storms, I may decide that the people are hardy, and probably wear clothing appropriate to a dust bowl setting.

 If I rolled that the people there were religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
 And if their primary resources were land, yet spices were rare, I'd assume they grew their own food, but that due to a religious prohibition their cuisine was often bland.

 Presume that I also rolled up a ruling Faction of Nomads, whose primary Advantage was their conviction, I would assume the elites were a class of religious chiefs.
 If the Faction's Agenda was to cultivate a rare resource, but that they were hindered by cultural taboos, I might decide that they had hired the party to take on the task.
 Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret?

 Finally, the party would meet with one of the Faction's Seneschals, a spy posing as a Peddler.
 Only he could tell them where the plant grew, and how to cultivate it.

 ## Draw the Map

 ### Add Terrain

+[ ToDo ]

 ### Points of Interest